Fujifilm X-Pro1: Hybrid viewfinder

 Fujifilm's Hybrid Viewfinder allows photographers to choose between an optical finder (OVF) and a high-resolution electronic view (EVF), complete with previews of depth of field and white balance.
 It also allows different optical magnifications and frame sizes to allow accurate framing with any of the XF-mount lenses in the system.

 When an XF lens is mounted on the camera body, the most appropriate of the two available viewfinder magnifications is combined with the correct frame size.

 Reviews

 A number of reviews by popular photography websites have been very positive - with some noticeable negatives identified with the camera.
 The camera's high ISO performance is often cited as a strength, while reviews initially called out poor auto focus performance in low light and battery life as two of the main weaknesses.
 Since its release, several firmware upgrades have been released that have significantly improved autofocus speed.

 Firmware updates

 Fuji has adopted a "Kaizen" approach, meaning continual updates and innovation in releasing firmware updates to the X-Pro1.
 Since the launch of the camera, there have been 21 firmware updates to fix bugs, improve the camera's performance and add new features.
-Key areas improved include the camera's autofocus accuracy and speed, as well as new features such as focus peaking in the latest 3.0 firmware update.
+Key areas improved include the camera's autofocus accuracy and speed, as well as new features such as focus peaking in the 3.0 firmware update.